 How to Plant Salsify

 The best time to plant salsify is in early spring in areas that get snow, and early autumn in areas where snow does not fall.
-It takes about 100 – 120 days for salsify plants to reach harvesting size and they prefer cool weather.
+It takes about 100 to 120 days for salsify plants to reach harvesting size and they prefer cool weather.
 When you grow salsify, you’ll be starting with seeds.
-Plant salsify seeds about 1 – 2 inches apart and ½ inch deep.
+Plant salsify seeds about 1 to 2 inches (2.5-5 cm.) apart and ½ inch (1 cm.) deep.
 Seeds should germinate in about a week but can take up to three weeks to sprout.

-Once the salsify seeds have sprouted and are about 2 inches high, thin them to 2 – 4 inches apart.
+Once the salsify seeds have sprouted and are about 2 inches (5 cm.) high, thin them to 2 to 4 inches (5-10 cm.) apart.

 Tips for Salsify Care

 Growing salsify will need frequent weeding.
-Because it is slow growing, fast-growing weeds can quickly overtake it and choke out the salsify plant.
+Since it is slow growing, fast-growing weeds can quickly overtake it and choke out the salsify plant.

 It is best to grow salsify in loose and rich soil.
 Much like carrots and parsnips, the easier it is for the roots to get into the soil, the bigger the roots will grow, which will result in a better harvest.